jbakse/compform_site/content/noise/index.md

 The `noise()` function models an infinite cloud of predetermined random values.
 When you call `noise(x)`, you are asking for the value in the cloud at the coordinate `x`.
 To create a noise function you need to build two things:

-1. a way to associate random values with each integer coordinate in the cloud
+1. a way to associate random values with each integer coordinate in the cloud.
 2. a way to interpolate between these values if fractional coordinates are requested.

 Different noise functions solve these problems in different ways.